SJTU-CGM/vPanG/README.md

 ## 3 User manual

-&emsp;&emsp;You can use `vignette("vPan")` in R to view the vignette of vPan.
-It can help you start using vPan, including the format and examples of input data, and the use of functions.
+&emsp;&emsp;You can use `vignette("vPanG")` in R to view the vignette of vPanG.
+It can help you start using vPanG, including the format and examples of input data, and the use of functions.
 You can use `?function` to view the help documentation of the function, such as `?pav_heatmap`.